liamgines/local-llm/README.md

     - html
     - json
 ```
-6. Save the file and restart the container so the search engine can respond to searches with `json` on request.
+6. Save the file and restart the container so the search engine can respond to queries with `json` on request.